kimchitsigai/Articles-and-Tutorials/install_freepbx_ubuntu.md

 Since the introduction of the private branch exchange (PBX) in the 1970s, companies have become dependent on the many features that were introduced over time.
 Today, businesses have a variety of options when it comes to telephone systems.
 Many are choosing the cloud with a hosted PBX solution in order to reduce capital expenses, maintenance &amp; upgrade costs &ndash; while still reaping the benefits of the latest PBX features.

-This article aims to provide a guide through the (initial) planning and deployment of a FreePBX &amp; Asterisk VoIP server and assumes you will be starting from a base install of `Ubuntu 12.04`
+This article aims to provide a guide through the (initial) planning and deployment of a FreePBX &amp; Asterisk VoIP server on `Ubuntu 12.04`

 ## What is a PBX?